Last Updated on July 5, 2025 by Maged kamel

 WACC is the weighted cost of money from mixed money lenders.
 This is a mix of money you want to get from others to make your business.

-If you borrow from the bank this is called debt if you take from your funds that are called Equity or another person who wants to invest with you, he will get a higher rate than the bank offers.
+If you borrow money from a bank, this is referred to as debt.
+If you draw from your funds, which are called Equity, or if another person wants to invest with you, they will receive a higher rate than the bank offers.

 Remember WACC should be used if you have a mix “between equity lenders ”.=Your cousin ”.The debt is the bank.

 There is a sketch as shown.
-Cost of capital, in simpler words, is the money needed to make your business can be divided into two parts, one part to be borrowed from the bank, which has a cost.
+Cost of capital, in simpler terms, is the money needed to run your business.
+It can be divided into two parts: one part to be borrowed from the bank, which has a cost.

-The second part of the funding is by equity through financing and buying bonds, it has a cost of equity, which is defined here as the cost associated with using shareholder’s capital.
+The second part of the funding is achieved through equity financing and bond purchases, which have a cost of equity defined as the cost associated with using shareholders’ capital.
 The cost of capital =percentage of (cost of debit+ cost of equity)/ total cost.

 WACC with no tax.

 Let us have a look at an example.
-If one-third of the capital of the firm is borrowed – at a rate of 6% and the remainder of the capital is equity earning 12%, then what will be the alleged minimum rate of return? this is a sketch for the capital, e borrow from the bank, we call it debit if we take from our own funds, We call it Equity.
+If one-third of the capital of the firm is borrowed – at a rate of 6% and the remainder of the capital is equity earning 12%, then what will be the alleged minimum rate of return?
+This is a sketch for the capital: if someone borrows from the bank, we call it debit.
+If we take from our own funds, We call it Equity.
 Each one of these has a cost.

 This is the capital in our example 1/3 of the investment is taken from the bank, the rate of the bank is 6%, the remaining investment, which is 2/3 is taken from the Equity, and the cost of